RolandJansen/intermix-plugin-template/README.md

 # intermix-plugin-template
 A template for developers of intermix plugins

 **Warning**: This is under heavy development.
-Don't use it until intermix v0.7.0 is out (which will be in mid September 2020).
+Don't use it until intermix v0.7.0 is out (which will be in late September 2020).

-**Very important warning**: We use redux as a dev dependency while we're in dev with a local intermix build.
-This should be removed asap!
+**Very important warning**: We use redux as a dependency while we're in dev with a local intermix build.
+It WILL NOT WORK at this point without a local intermix npm package from the intermix master branch!

 ## Install